 Why is there a home residency requirement?

-The Exchange Visitor Program (J-1) exists to promote the exchange of international scholars and students in the U.S. This program is designed to have these visitors return to their home country with a better understanding of the U.S. or return with skills to benefit their home country.
+The Exchange Visitor Program (J-1) exists to promote the exchange of international scholars and students in the U.S. This program is designed to have these visitors return to their home country with a better understanding of the U.S. and share skills to benefit their home country.

 Who is subject to the home residency requirement?

 - Funding: Your stay as a J-1 was funded by the U.S. government, your home country's government, or an international organization (e.g. Fulbright, AMIDEAST)

 - Medical training: You came as a J-1 to receive graduate medical training sponsored by the Educational Commission for Foreign Medical Graduates.

 If the J-1 is subject to the home residency requirement, any J-2 dependents will also be subject.

 Note: The DS-2019 that the J-1 used to apply for a J-1 visa, or enter the U.S, will be marked indicating if the J-1 is subject to 212(e) or not.
 This is sometimes incorrect, so if you have questions, make an appointment with an advisor at the Reves Center.
 Please bring all of your past and current DS-2019s and IAP-66s (the precursor to the DS-2019).

 What if you are subject to the home residency requirement?